 - a.
 The College will seek action consistent with the Complainant's request where possible.
-Where a Complainant makes a report but requests that a name or other identifiable information not be shared with the Respondent or that no formal action be taken, the College will balance this request with its dual obligation to provide a safe and non-discriminatory environment for all Valencia community members and to remain true to principles of fundamental fairness that require notice and an opportunity to respond before action is taken against a Respondent. - b.
+Where a Complainant makes a report but requests that a name or other identifiable information not be shared with the Respondent or that no formal action be taken, the College will balance this request with its dual obligation to provide a safe and non-discriminatory environment for all Valencia community members and to remain true to principles of fundamental fairness that require notice and an opportunity to respond before action is taken against a Respondent.
+Note that a Complainant's request for privacy may impact the College's ability to proceed with the Γitle IX Sexual Misconduct procedures as described in detail below. - b.
 Privacy generally means that information related to a report under this Policy will be shared only with those College employees who need to know in order to assist in the active review, investigation, or resolution of the report.
 While not bound by confidentiality, these individuals will be discreet and respect the privacy of all individuals involved in the process.
 If the decision is made to pursue disciplinary action against a Respondent, information related to the report will be shared with the Respondent.
+In certain circumstances, the final outcome of a formal process as described below may be shared with the Complainant.
 Information regarding a report may be shared with either party's parents or guardians as may be authorized under the Family Education Rights and Privacy Act (FERPA).